 Using True Type Fonts in XTerm

 I’ve not had to use TrueType fonts before as my desktop display resolution never warranted it.
 Now with eyesight failing and much better monitors, I decided to give them a go.
 Fonts are globally managed by settings in /etc/X11/app-defaults.
-However, TrueType fonts can be locally set using ~/.Xresources.
+However, TrueType fonts can be locally set in ~/.Xresources.

-To browse the list of fonts use
+To browse the list of fonts use:

 fc-list :fontformat=TrueType -f "%{family}\n" | sort -u | less